devkral/web-payments-connector/docs/backends.rst

 Default arguments
 -----------------

-captured: Default: True, if False enable preauth
+* captured: Default: True, if False enable preauth
-time_reserve: Default: timedelta(seconds=0), how many time should a used token have left at least?
+* time_reserve: Default: timedelta(seconds=0), how many time should a used token have left at least?

-Extras
+Extra
 --------------

-Extras should not affect Provider, it is only for the integration.
+Extra should not affect Provider, it is only for the integration.
 Notable exception is name:
 name is used for provider_factory caching